StashDaddy/ledger/STASH-README.md

 Set the 'fdb-storage-type' = stash

-In your STASH account, create 'ledger' and 'group' directories, and update the fdb-storage-stash-group-prefix and fdb-storage-stash-ledger-prefix properties accordingly.
-You must use a "|" character in the property string to denote directory paths.
-For example, if you create a My Home->ledger directory, then the fdb-storage-stash-ledger-prefix would be 'My Home|ledger'.
+In your STASH account, create 'ledger' and 'group' directories, create a snapshots directory in the group directory, and update the fdb-storage-stash-group-prefix and fdb-storage-stash-ledger-prefix properties accordingly.
+For example, if you create a My Home/ledger directory, then the fdb-storage-stash-ledger-prefix would be 'My Home/ledger'.